 Nutrition, Dietetics and Food Management

-Students prepare for a variety of careers in the food and/or health industries.
-This rapidly growing profession prepares students to assist people in selecting and obtaining nourishing, healthy food.
-There are diverse opportunities for the graduates that include food service management, healthcare in hospitals and clinics, private practice, education, research, community nutrition, and business and industry.
-The Nutrition program offers a diverse mixture of courses that may lead to an entry-level position in the area of dietetics.
-Completion of the program may qualify the graduate to enter a dietetic internship and/or enter a graduate program.
+This program prepares students to assist people in selecting and obtaining nourishing, healthy food to meet the needs of this rapidly growing profession.
+The nutrition, dietetics and food management degree offers a diverse mixture of courses that will lead to an entry-level position in the area of dietetics, and completion of the program may qualify graduates to enter a dietetic internship and/or enter a graduate program.

 Career opportunities for Nutrition, Dietetics and Food Management include: